aydrian/fabric-stack-workshop/workshop/part-5.md

 > The following exercises involve updating functions in `./backend/backend/app/database/actions.py`.
 You should not need to modify any other files.

 > **Note**
-> Each function provides you with a db argument which is a PsycoPG [Connection class](https://www.psycopg.org/psycopg3/docs/api/connections.html) which can be used to execute sql statements.
+> Each function provides you with a db argument that is a PsycoPG [Connection class](https://www.psycopg.org/psycopg3/docs/api/connections.html) which can be used to execute SQL statements.

 ### 📝 `get_user_by_username`